 Musicians included Stan Strickland, John Voigt, Russ Gershon, Syd Smart, Scott Getchell and Josh Rosen;

-Dancers included Lani Nahele, Carlie Silva, Natalie Eggert, Melissa Olmedo, Catherine Musinsky, Chien Hwe, Emily Jerant-Hendrikson and Sara June.
+Dancers included Lani Nahele, Carlie Silva, Natalie Eggert, Catherine Musinsky, Chien Hwe, Emily Jerant-Hendrikson and Sara June.

 The painter: Tamar Etingen.

 Here’s what happened after intermission, when members of the audience joined in:

 Produced by Catherine Musinsky, as always (so far)